EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/dr-malchi-i-presume.md

 Upon entering the cave, they can see a hoard of stolen items, and some contraptions created out of wood, metal, and items they don't recognize.
 The music gets louder and seems to be emitting from a small box (a cassette player).
 These are things that came along with him during the opening of the dimensional rift.
 Items include:

-- A board with drawings, some depicting two spheres and a funnel between them.
+- A board with drawings pinned to it, some depicting two spheres and a funnel between them.
 One of the spheres is broken.
 - A crude crafted doll, resembling a female wearing a lab coat.
 He carries the doll around with him and talks to it, calling it Bhreia.
 - A small box emanating music.
 A cassette player for which Malchi has devised a way to power using a crude water turbine.
 It's playing a slow version of Blue Skies by Irving Berlin.
 - Many wires leading through a hole in the ceiling outside somewhere.
 Following these leads to the water turbine, in a nearby creek.